 3. Kayak on Glenmore Reservoir

 The Glenmore Reservoir is a large reservoir of drinking water on the Elbow River.
 Although swimming is forbidden, you can rent a kayak and enjoy the time on the water.
-Many rental companies in Calgary can set you up with a kayak and all the gear you might need.
+Many rental companies in Calgary can set you up with kayaks and all the gear you might need.
+The Glenmore Sailing School offers canoe and kayak rentals from May to October.

 4. Have fun at music festivals

-Ever since we finished our 2-year trip around the world, we love to remind ourselves of all the adventures we had in South America by attending Latin festivals.
+Since we finished our 2-year trip around the world, we love to remind ourselves of all our adventures in South America by attending Latin festivals.

 Things to do in Calgary in summer-10